-North Carolina Medical Malpractice Laws & Statutory Rules
+North Carolina Medical Malpractice Laws & Statute of Limitations

-If you're thinking about filing a medical malpractice claim in North Carolina, it's important to understand the different state laws that likely apply to your case, including:
+If you're thinking about filing a medical malpractice claim in North Carolina, it's important to understand the different state laws that might affect your case, including:

 • time limits for filing a medical malpractice lawsuit in North Carolina's courts (set by a law called a "statute of limitations")